 The National Wildlife Refuge System

-The National Wildlife Refuge System has now grown to more than 566 Refuges (and counting) covering more than 150 million acres of land and water across the US and territories.
+The National Wildlife Refuge System has now grown to 567 Refuges and 38 wetland management units (and counting) covering more than 95million acres of land and 740 million acres of submerged lands and water across the US and territories.
 The system is managed by the US Fish and Wildlife Service, part of the US Department of the Interior.
 Jim Kurth is the acting FWS director since January 20, 2017.

 Administration is divided among eight regions plus the National HQ in Washington, DC (Region 9).
 The Savannah Coastal Refuges Complex lies in Region 4, with the Regional HQ in Atlanta.